ssyz/CS370-MealPlan/README.md

 # MealPlan

-MealPlan is a semester-long project.
-It is an Android Application for Emory students seeking an innovative approach towards a better end-to-end dining experience.
+MealPlan is an Android Application for Emory students seeking an innovative approach towards a better end-to-end dining experience.
 It was fully implemented and pitched on December 5th, 2018 at Emory University.

 ## Getting Started